j1gc/WIWAG-MonteCarloSim/README.md

 ## Motivation

-It was part of an initiative, started by me, to transform our company motto from Facebook’s original:
+This project was part of an initiative, started by me, to transform our company motto from Facebook’s original:

 > _Move fast and break things_